 The surface wears off, difficulty cleaning on time, then the loss of a colored pattern layer.

-The main advantages of PVC tiles are low cost, ease of replacing individual tiles, and the fact that tiles can only be kept with brief periods.
+The main advantages of PVC tiles are low cost, ease of replacing individual tiles, and the fact that tiles can only be kept for brief periods.